shenshan222/g1-parkour-isaaclab/report/final_report.md

 - Cross-terrain timeout/progress evaluation shows that easy is stable but narrow, medium is the first tier with strong survival transfer to hard, and hard is the strongest generalist source policy.
 - Terrain-aware obstacle crossing stress evaluation shows that hard-to-hard reaches 100.00% obstacle, gap, and stairs pass rates, while medium-to-hard remains limited by hard gaps at 33.33%.
 - The MDP reward-shaping ablation demonstrates that adding `parkour_progress` and `foothold_safety` to rough terrain training increases hard-terrain timeout from 29.69% to 70.31% (+40.62pp) without any parkour terrain exposure.
 On hard terrain, adding `foothold_safety` improves velocity tracking precision by 0.41–0.72 m/s across all eval environments at a moderate forward-speed cost.
+- The ExtremeRandom OOD stress add-on shows the same hard-vs-hard_mdp pattern under a harsher evaluation-only terrain: Hard-MDP improves timeout/progress to 95.31% and obstacle pass to 51.22%, while reducing fall-before-obstacle failures.

-The remaining work beyond this submission is to add stricter foot-contact or foothold-safety metrics, test more out-of-distribution obstacle layouts, and optionally explore AMP/SMP motion-prior extensions.
+The remaining work beyond this submission is to add stricter foot-contact or foothold-safety metrics, test broader out-of-distribution obstacle layouts, and optionally explore AMP/SMP motion-prior extensions.